 Whether your child has been recently diagnosed with a chronic health issue or has lived with a specific diagnosis for a while, it can be scary sending him or her off to school each fall.
-On average, kids will spend six hours a day away from parents, their primary caregivers—which is when a school nurse can help.
+On average, kids will spend six hours a day away from their primary caregivers—which is when a school nurse can help.

-If your child has asthma, life-threatening allergies, seizures, mental health issues, or another chronic condition, he or she will likely need to visit the nurse’s office at some point during the school day.
+If your child has asthma, life-threatening allergies, seizures, mental health issues, or another chronic condition, he or she will likely need to visit the school nurse at some point during the school day.
 It could be to take medication or attend to medical procedures, like testing blood glucose levels.
 How that visit is set up depends on your relationship with the school nurse and the school’s specific policies.
 Here’s where to start.

 Inform the school about your child’s diagnosis.